bflanders/sudoku_boards/README.md

 # sudoku_boards
 Create solved boards first, then make puzzles.
+See puzzle_maker.py.

 ## Introduction
 Most programmers are familiar with building a Sudoku solver.
 I ran across a discussion thread on Reddit where someone was trying to create "completed" sudoku boards (an 9 X 9 grid of numbers with uniqueness across rows, columns, and "blocks").
 That seemed fun.
 I also thought that if you can make a completed board, you could tweak the algorithm to develop puzzles (partially filled board that only have one solution).
 Here is what we are going to do: